maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 By isolating the complexities of GTFS-realtime protocol buffer parsing, we make the rest of our application more maintainable and focused on business logic.

+> **Note**: Protocol Buffers (protobuf) is a binary serialization format developed by Google.
+It's more compact and faster to parse than JSON or XML, making it ideal for real-time data feeds.
+The GTFS-realtime specification uses Protocol Buffers to encode transit data efficiently.
+Our client will use a pre-built library to handle the protobuf parsing.

+> **Checkpoint #1**: Before proceeding, ensure you understand:
+>
+> - The role of the GTFS client in our application architecture
+> - The data flow from the external feed to our application
+> - Why we need to transform the data from Protocol Buffers to our domain model

 ## Implementing the GTFS Client

 Let's create a client that handles the connection to a GTFS-realtime feed and transforms the data into our domain model.
 This class encapsulates all the complexities of working with the protocol buffer format and external API endpoints.